Note: Since this article was published, President Biden has extended the payment pause until August 29, 2023.

 “As the economy recovers, even fully-employed student loan borrowers are not financially secure enough to make payments again,” said Natalia Abrams, President and Founder of Student Debt Crisis Center.
 “When the payment pause ends on February 1, borrowers will have the rug pulled out from under them as they work to get back on their feet.”

 The survey echoes similar results produced from another survey earlier this year, also by Savi, before the Biden administration’s most recent extension of the payment pause.
-90% of the respondents in that survey also said they would have difficulty resuming repayment on their loans.
+Ninety percent of respondents in that survey also said they'd have difficulty resuming repayment on their loans.

 Biden administration officials have been clear that the student loan pause is ending

-Despite the economic indicators and the fact that many student loan borrowers may be unprepared for repayment to resume, the Biden administration appears to be moving forward with ending the payment pause.
+Despite the economic indicators and the fact that many student loan borrowers might be unprepared for repayment to resume, the Biden administration appears to be moving forward with ending the payment pause.

 “We can expect that many, many borrowers will not be eager to return to repayment when they have been led to believe, or even to hope, that was never going to happen,” said Richard Cordray, the Chief Operating Officer of Federal Student Aid, earlier this fall.
 “Getting over that psychological hurdle with millions of Americans may be a much harder job than we know.”